10 August 2020

 - The fortnightly payment of $1,500 will be reduced to $1,200 from 28 September 2020 and $1,000 from 4 January 2021.

-- A new two-tiered payment structure will also be introduced from 28 September 2020, which will reduce the payment rates for those who worked fewer than 20 hours per week in February 2020.
+- A new two-tiered payment structure will also be introduced from 28 September 2020, which will reduce the payment rates to $750 and then $650 for those who worked fewer than 20 hours per week (based on February 2020 or June 2020 hours).

 Businesses will be required to reassess their eligibility based on actual GST turnover, rather than projected GST turnover:

-- To be eligible from 28 September 2020 to 3 January 2021, businesses must have met the decline in turnover test for both the June and September 2020 quarter; and
+- To be eligible from 28 September 2020 to 3 January 2021, businesses must have met the decline in turnover test for the September 2020 quarter only.
+The previously announced requirement to meet the decline in turnover test for June quarter also has been scrapped.

-- To remain eligible from 4 January 2021 to 28 March 2021, businesses must have met the decline in turnover test for each of the June, September and December 2020 quarter.
+- To be eligible from 4 January 2021 to 28 March 2021, businesses must have met the decline in turnover test for the December 2020 quarter only.
+The previously announced requirement to meet the decline in turnover test for June and September quarters also has been scrapped.

 The decline in turnover tests remain unchanged from the existing rules:

-- Not-for-profit entities (including charities) who experience a decrease in turnover of more than 15 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).
+- Not-for-profit entities (including charities) must experience a decrease in turnover of more than 15 per cent relative to a comparable period a year ago (generally the corresponding quarters in 2019).

 Similar to the Commissioner's existing discretion, there will be alternative tests for businesses where it is not appropriate to compare to 2019 figures.